yoshi128/launchdarkly-se-exercise/README.md

 # Open it in your editor and add your SDK key like this:
 LD_SDK_KEY=your-server-sdk-key-here
+Note: Your key is loaded automatically in flags.py using python-dotenv.

 5. Run the app
 python app.py